 Added sugar is a common ingredient in fruited and flavored varieties of yogurt.
 Skip the added sugars by choosing plain yogurt and adding your own fruit or flavors such as cinnamon and vanilla.
 You should note that when you read the Nutrition Facts label on plain yogurt, you still will see that it lists "sugar" even though no sugar has been added.
 This is because even plain yogurt contains lactose, the naturally occurring sugar in milk.

 In 2016, the FDA announced updates to the Nutrition Facts label.
-The new labels will make it easier for consumers to know the added sugars in packaged foods.
+The new labels, which manufacturers will need to use by July 2018, will make it easier for consumers to know the added sugars in packaged foods.

 Greek Yogurt or Traditional Yogurt?